AK-sundal/experiments-done/README.md

  # Graph Representation Learning Algorithms

-This repository contains implementations of several state-of-the-art graph representation learning algorithms.
+This repository contains my implementations of several state-of-the-art graph representation learning algorithms.
 These methods are designed for tasks like node classification, link prediction, and graph classification, and they demonstrate a variety of techniques to learn meaningful representations of graph-structured data.

 ---